An illustrated guide to becoming a React.js Developer with links to relevant courses

 2.1 Learn GIT

-You must absolutely know Git in 2020.
+You must absolutely know Git to become React developer.
 Try creating a few repositories on GitHub, share your code with other people, and learn how to download code from Github on your favorite IDE.

 If you want to become a web developer then it’s an absolute must to know HTTP and know it well.